-As the word, narcissists become more well know.
+As the word, narcissist becomes more well know.
 It seems to be getting thrown around a lot more.
-People end up questioning if They Are A Narcissist, or their parents, partner or boss is a narcissist.
+People end up questioning if They Are A Narcissist or their parents, partner, or boss is a narcissist.
 Everyone’s ex seems to be a narcissistic person, and while in a lot of cases this can be true, in others, it’s not.
 Some exes might come close as most people have a trait or two of the disorder.
 However, it is a personality disorder.
 If they haven’t got at least five of the nine Characteristics, just because someone cheats a lot doesn’t mean they are a narcissist, someone who is confident doesn’t make them a narcissist, someone who takes selfies doesn’t make them a narcissist.
 A parent who asks their child where they are going or gives them a curfew doesn’t make them a narcissist.
 Also, some people are just negative or just toxic.

-If you’ve turned to google to try and understand someone’s behaviour, if your full of self-doubt and second-guessing yourself, although we can not diagnose, most likely, you’re not a narcissist, and if the behaviour of the person you are googling is or isn’t, they’re most likely toxic, as you’re trying to work out their behaviour in which case it could be time to walk away.
+If you’ve turned to google to try and understand someone’s behaviour, if you are full of self-doubt and second-guessing yourself, although we can not diagnose, most likely, you’re not a narcissist, and if the behaviour of the person you are googling is or isn’t, they’re most likely toxic, as you’re trying to work out their behaviour in which case it could be time to walk away.

 Most people have suffered from some form of trauma within their lives, although we are never responsible for our trauma and not responsible for someone else’s behaviour.
 However, we are responsible for our recovery.

 The narcissistic personality disorder is on a spectrum.
 Those on the high end that is incredibly toxic and dangerous, those on the lower end that you might be able to manage your time around them and all those in between, not all narcissistic people cheat.
 All do lie.
 Some manipulative people are not actually narcissists.
 They don’t destroy others to succeed.
 Some successful people are, some are not.